Archive for the 'Art' Category

 Framing a focal point with foreground landscaping will define the artwork’s motion and draw the visitors eye to the main architectural feature.
 The splash of color in the flowers create a sense of elegance while developing a contrast with the rustic stone.

 Depth can be created with lighter colors in the background trees, this is a well known technique.
 It can also add depth in the foreground, visible in the walkway as it extends towards the viewer.
-Keeping painting and enjoy the experience of trying something new each and every time!
+Keep painting and enjoy the experience of trying something new each and every time!

 Lighthouses and Artistic Expression